alec-horwitz/Words-Rhymes-N-More/README.md

  A sentence that rhymes with "I love code" will be returned.
 That sentence might look like this:

            "sky glove rowed"

+Starting from the directory that this readme resides in, You can find the queries_controller.rb (which handles all of these api requests) at "app/controllers/concerns/api/v1/queries_controller.rb"

+and you can find routes.rb (which determins what api requests can be made) at "config/routes.rb".